Ashley Marcum (Artistic Director)

 My Dance Beginning: I started later than most and began dance at the age of 12.
 My first studio was Janet Carleton's School of Dance.
 (Janet was a former Cincinnati Ballet Mistress.)
 The desire to dance was evident and intense.
 My journey intensified as I saught more classes at the Cincinnati Otto M. Budig Academy.
 For five years I studied dance under these two studios with Janet Carleton, Patrick Notaro, Daniel Simmons, Nancy Fountain, and many others.
 I was soon on the pre professional track taking five-six classes each week to improve and learn in anyway possible.
 My studies also included summer long intensives where we trained for 5-7 hours a day.
 My love for dancing kept growing.
 In the summer of 2002 I traveled to Mississippi and trained with Ballet Magnificat under Kathy Thibodeaux (founder of Ballet Magnificat), Jiri Voborsky, John Vandervelde, Sol Nazario and other company members.
 I thank the Lord for giving me this desire and ability to dance and opportunity to grow in it.

-My Experience: Classical Ballet and Pointe is what my training intensly focused on, but some of the other kinds of dancing I have done: partner, classical variations, modern, jazz, flamingo, tap, yoga, pilates, improvisation and interpretation.
+My Experience: Classical Ballet, Pointe, partnering is what my training intensly focused on, but some of the other kinds of dancing I have done: classical variations, modern, contemporary, jazz, flamingo, tap, yoga, pilates, improvisation and interpretation.
 My most current performances and dancing have been with - Miami Valley Ballet Theatre and several dance projects/performances with Demetrius Kline.

 I have also taught short programs for gymnastic teams, plays, summer kid groups, VBS's and Homeschool Coop's.
 It has overall been a wonderful journey.
 Lord willing I will continue dancing and teaching for many more years to come!